What is acute mountain sickness?

 - social withdrawal

-Seek medical attention as soon as possible.
+Call 911 or seek emergency medical attention as soon as possible if you’re experiencing any severe symptoms.
 The condition is much easier to treat if you address it before it progresses.

 Treatment for acute mountain sickness varies depending on its severity.
 You might be able to avoid complications by simply returning to a lower altitude.
-Hospitlization is required if your doctor determines that there is brain swelling or fluid in your lungs.
-Oxygen may be administered if you are experiencing breathing issues.
+Hospitalization is necessary if your doctor determines that you have brain swelling or fluid in your lungs.
+You may receive oxygen if you have breathing issues.

 Medications for altitude sickness include: